Dimfred/imxpy/README.md

         net="<main/test>, n_workers=<number of async workers>, pk="<YOUR_PRIVATE_KEY>"
     )

-    # todo fix more examples for now look in the code
+    # see imx_objects for parameter types
+    some_params = SomeParams()

+    # the client returns a future
-    future = client.mint(...)
+    future = client.some_function(some_params)
+    # resolve the future
     res = future.result()

-    # if not interested in results, just make the internal pool shutdown
+    # if not interested in returned results, make the client shutdown its running processes
-    # this will run all internal processes
-    client.wait()
+    client.shutdown()

+Other examples on how to use the `client` correctly can be found in `tests/test_imx_client.py`.
+Tests starting with `test_okay_*`, are meant to show the correct usage of the library, whereas the others show wrong behavior.

+## TODO

+- client features:
+  - withdraw
+  - orders
+  - trades
+  - TODO complete this list (lol)

+- database features:
+  - almost every is missing except for transfer, asset n stuff
+  - write tests for database features
+  - parse the inputs, as well as the results into pydantic objects